-While this was fine in principle, many organisations that implemented e-learning struggled to overcome the challenges of dull courseware and learner indifference.
-In fact, it took some considerable time for e-learning to start to achieve its potential.
+While this was fine in principle, many organisations that implemented digital learning struggled to overcome the challenges of dull courseware and learner indifference.
+In fact, it took some considerable time for digital learning to start to achieve its potential.

 Forgive me for quoting Abba but ‘the history book on the shelf is always repeating itself’